Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

     Ensure that the `process[server_endpoint]` and `process[trajectory_subscriber]` were successfully started, and that a message similar to `[INFO] [1603488341.950794]: Starting server on 192.168.50.149:10000` is printed.

+    > Note: Read more about the ROS Parameter Server [here](http://wiki.ros.org/Parameter%20Server).

-2. Return to Unity, and press Play.
+1. Return to Unity, and press Play.
 Click the UI Button in the Game view to call SourceDestinationPublisher's `Publish()` function, publishing the associated data to the ROS topic.
 View the terminal in which the `roslaunch` command is running--it should now print `I heard:` with the data.

 ROS and Unity have now successfully connected!